FreeRTOS/FreeRTOS-Kernel/MISRA.md

         a declaration in header file is not useful as the assembly code will still need to declare it separately.

+#### Rule 11.3

+_Ref 11.3.1_

+- MISRA C:2012 Rule 11.3: A cast shall not be performed between a pointer to object type and a pointer to a different object type.
+        The rule requires not to cast a pointer to object into a pointer to a different object to prevent undefined behavior due to incorrectly aligned.
+To support static memory allocation, FreeRTOS creates static type kernel objects which are aliases for kernel object type with prefix "Static" for data hiding purpose.
+A static kernel object type is guaranteed to have the same size and alignment with kernel object, which is checked by configASSERT.
+Static kernel object types include StaticEventGroup_t, StaticQueue_t, StaticStreamBuffer_t, StaticTimer_t and StaticTask_t.

 ### MISRA configuration

 Copy below content to `misra.conf` to run Coverity on FreeRTOS-Kernel.